OldUnreal/UnrealTournamentPatches/README.md

 ## Malware Warnings

+> [!IMPORTANT]
-Our Windows and macOS binaries are digitally signed, but malware/virus scanners may occasionally still flag them as potential malware because our signing certificate is still building up reputation.
+> Our Windows and macOS binaries are digitally signed, but malware/virus scanners may occasionally still flag them as potential malware because our signing certificate is still building up reputation.
 Additional information can be found [here](https://www.digicert.com/blog/ms-smartscreen-application-reputation/).

 ## Donations

+> [!NOTE]
-We are all volunteers who work on Unreal and Unreal Tournament in our spare time.
+> We are all volunteers who work on Unreal and Unreal Tournament in our spare time.
 If you like our work, then please consider making a small donation [here](https://www.oldunreal.com/phpBB3/donate).
 Please make sure to mention Unreal Tournament in your donation note!

 ## Other Contributions